rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 import { auth } from './firebase';
 ~~~~~~~~

 Now, let's define all the authentication functions step by step.
-First, the sign up function.
+First, the sign-up function.
 It takes email and password parameters in its function signature and uses an official Firebase endpoint from the firebase object to create a user.

 {title="src/firebase/auth.js",lang=javascript}
 ~~~~~~~~